DKFZ-ODCF/SNVCallingWorkflow/README.snvCallingAnalysis.txt

 runFilter                   true    Run the filter step or stop the workflow before it. runOnPancan                 false   Run a special analysis type for pancancer type projects.

+== Workflow Options
+Option					Default	Description
+NUMBER_OF_MISMACTHES_THRESHOLD		-1	resources/analysisTools/snvPipeline/snvAnnotation.sh: Number of mismatches that are allowed per read in order to consider this read.

 == Changelist

 * Version update to 1.0.166